 U.S.State Dept Rating chart

 The U.S. State Department uses a four-level risk system.
-Level 2 is not a “Do Not Travel” warning; it’s actually a common international standard that advises visitors to exercise increased caution but that should be done anytime you visit a foreign country.
+Level 2 is a common international standard that advises visitors to exercise increased caution but that should be done anytime you visit a foreign country.
 Wouldn’t you agree?

 What it does NOT mean: It does not mean Cozumel is life-threatening or dangerous.